 PETERS BRUVERIS was born in Riga in 1957, and after graduating from the Department of Art and Culture at the Latvian State Conservatory worked as a literary consultant to the newspaper Latvijas Jaunatne (Latvian Youth) and as the director of the literary department of the newspaper Literatura un Maksla (Art and Literature).
 Eight collections of his poetry have been published: Black Thrush, Red Cherries (1987), Amber Skulls (1991), Sitting On A Park Bench (1994), Black Bird's Nest in the Heart (1995), Flowers for Losers!
 (1999), Love Me God (2000), The Landscape of Language (2004), and Behind Glass (2006).
 He has also written four books for children.
 Bruveris has written librettos, song lyrics as well as texts for animation films.
 He translated and edited a collection of Turkish poetry entitled "Courtyards Filled with Pigeons" (1988, together with Uldis Berzis), translated the works of Lithuanian poets Kornelijs Platelis, Sigits Gedas, Henriks Raudausks, Toms Venclova, as well as many other works of poetry, and has translated poetry and prose from Azerbaijani, the Crimean Tatar language, Russian, Germany, and Prussian.
 His poetry has been published in Lithuanian, Russian, Swedish, German, Slovenian, Ukrainian, and English translation.
 He has received the Klavs Elsbergs Award (1987), the Publisher Preses Nams Award in Literature in 2000 and 2001, the Days of Poetry Prize in 2001 and 2005, the Award in Literature from the Baltic Assembly in 2004, the Ojars Vacietis Poetry Prize (2006), and the National Prize for Best Book (2007).

-C. JOHN BURK is married to Istanbul native Lale Aka [Burk] and has a longstanding interest in modern Turkish fiction in translation.
+C. JOHN BURK is married to Istanbul native Lale Aka [Burk] and has a longstanding interest in modern Turkish fiction.
 He is Elsie Damon Simonds Professor Emeritus of Biological Sciences at Smith College.

 ANDRZEJ BURSA (1932-1957) Before his life was cut short at age twenty-five by a malformed aorta, he published thirty-seven poems, a novel, and two plays.
 A native of Krakow, he attended Jagiellonian University, after which he worked as a journalist.
 Bursa's adolescence and early adult life span some of the darkest years of modern Polish history—from the Nazi invasion and brutal occupation during World War II to the Soviet occupation and Cold War.
 Bursa bitterly attacks social and political injustice, as well as cant, pretense, and hypocrisy.
 Bursa's language can be deliberately anti-poetic.
 He mixes obscure words, neologisms, regionalisms, slang, and occasional vulgarity.
 His grammar is often raw, elliptical, and clumsy, perhaps intended to reflect the caustic disillusionment of his generation.
 Below the surface of this poète maudit sneering cynicism, however, one finds serious moral questioning along with genuine tenderness and compassion for the poor and disenfranchised.
 His poems lament the erosion of traditional values caused by conflicting geo-political ideologies.
 Bursa's reputation increased rapidly after his death, his small oeuvre developing a cult following among young people.